 - In Strive, Appraisal Settings, click on Appraisee Types.

 - Select the Appraisee Type and click the Select Framework drop-down menu to choose the framework.

-- Click Save to save changes
+- Click Save to save changes.

 Tag Workshop Courses by Dimension

-- For example, a course titled Integrating Technology into the Classroom, can be tied to an ISTE framework for technology coaches and a second professional standards framework for classroom teachers.
+Do not forget to assign dimensions to courses to enhance reporting.
+The same course can be tied to multiple frameworks.
+For example, a course titled Integrating Technology into the Classroom can be tied to an ISTE framework for technology coaches and a second professional standards framework for classroom teachers.